-What is Customer Lifetime Value?
-The Ultimate Guide (2022)
+What Is Customer Lifetime Value?
+The Ultimate Guide

 By Samuel Kellett

-What is Customer Lifetime Value?
-The Ultimate Guide (2022)
+What Is Customer Lifetime Value?
+The Ultimate Guide

 Table of Contents

-The importance of customer lifetime value (also called CLV, CLTV, LCV, or LTV marketing) has been understated for a long time.
-CLV is the most important metric that companies ignore.
-Marketers have been writing about how important knowing CLV is for years, and it’s still being ignored or underutilized: a UK study found that only 34% of the marketers they surveyed were “completely aware of the term and its connotations.”
-And only 24% of respondents felt their company was monitoring CLV effectively.
+Marketers have been writing about how important knowing CLV and LTV is for years, and it’s still being ignored or underutilized: a UK study found that only 34% of the marketers they surveyed were “completely aware of the term and its connotations.”
+And only 24% of respondents felt their company was monitoring customer lifetime value effectively.

-The definition of customer lifetime value is simple: customer lifetime value represents a customer’s value to a company over a period of time.
+The definition of customer lifetime value is simple: It represents a customer’s value to a company over a period of time.
 You can calculate a simple customer lifetime value model for your company with this formula:

-There are other methods of calculating CLV that get much deeper and can focus on the individual customer.
-In this article I’m going to move straight into the importance of Customer Lifetime Value, and the actionable ways you can use it to improve your business.
-If you’d like more background on the metric or ways to calculate it, I recommend this write-up from the Harvard Business Review.
+There are other methods of calculating customer lifetime value that get much deeper and can focus on the average customer or an individual customer.
+To illustrate this, this article is going to cover the importance of CLV, a customer lifetime value formula you can use to find it, and the actionable ways you can use it to measure customer lifetime and improve your business.
+If you’d like more background on the metric or calculation variations, I recommend this write-up from the Harvard Business Review.

-CLV Allows You to Segment Your Customers Based on Value
+It Allows You To Segment Your Customers Based on Value

 Daniar Rusnak | Bloomreach Academy, Senior Trainer

-You can narrow your focus: send a special offer or gift to your “VIP” customers to make sure you retain them, or focus on acquiring new customers with similar backgrounds using look-alike modeling.
-You can start slowly upselling less valuable customers to increase their CLV.
-This segmentation allows for a personalized experience; something many customers now expect.
+Send a special offer or gift to your “VIP” customers to make sure you retain them, or focus on acquiring new customers with similar backgrounds using look-alike modeling.
+You can also nurture less-valuable customers and start slowly upselling to increase their CLV.
+Viewing your audience through customer segments allows for a personalized experience — something many customers now expect.

 Lukas Sitar | Inbound Marketing Specialist